KenjiEndo15/breakingbAD/docs/vulnerabilities/introduction.rst

 Targets
 -------
 A default set of machines and users are targeted for the configuration vulnerabilities.
-You can choose these targets independently with ``extra-vars`` (more on that in the vulnerabilities sections).
+You can choose these targets independently with ``extra-vars`` (more on each vulnerabilities' own section).

 .. caution::

-  Some objects such as users can be absent from the base build.
-  They could be created specifically when a vulnerability is enabled.
+  Some objects such as users will be created only after a vulnerability was enabled.

 Table of availables actions, states, and targets
 ------------------------------------------------
 .. list-table::